Sarthak2116/Go-Proxy-Server/README.md

 <b>GET</b> localhost:1323/auth :- Set the header as (Username: string) where string is the name of the user that has to be verified.

 You will recieve a token upon a successful verification.
+The token has the name of the user encoded.

-<b>GET</b> localhost:1323/user/profile :-  Send the token recieved above as the bearer token and send the request.
+<b>GET</b> localhost:1323/user/profile :-  Send the token recieved above as the bearer token and send the request, for getting details of the user.

 If the token is valid then the user details will be returned.